-376. Antoine BORDELON I was likely born prior to 1732 but a baptismal record has not been located for him.
-His father does not appear with his mother in the January 1732 New Orleans census which would indicate that, at best, Anne was pregnant with already pregnant with him by January 1732 (and that Gabriel had died in late 1731).1264 He appeared in the census in 1732 at Rue de Chartres in New Orleans (Orleans Parish), Louisiana, USA living with his widowed mother.
-He appeared in the census in 1745 in (Pointe Coupée Parish), Louisiana, USA with his mother and step-father, Jean Stephan dit Roquancourt.
+376. Antoine BORDELON Iwas likely born in 1732 but a baptismal record has not been located for him.
+His father does not appear with his mother in the January 1732 New Orleans census which would seem indicate that Anne was pregnant with him by that date (and that Gabriel had died in late 1731).
+There are four children with Anne in the January 1732 New Orleans Census.
+I believe that these are her three living children by Nicolas Sarrazin and her first child by Bordelon - Nicolas.
+If this is accurate, it would confirm that Anne was pregnant with Antoine at the time of the census.1264 He appeared in the census in 1745 in (Pointe Coupée Parish), Louisiana, USA with his mother and step-father, Jean Stephan dit Roquancourt.
 Antoine was listed as age 12.
 Prior to his first marriage to Marie Anne Decuir in April 1759, the couple signed a marriage contract at Pointe Coupée.
 Antoine gave his wife 1000 livres and the bride's dowry consisted of 2511 livres, 5 sols including a sum of 1247 livres, 5 sols due her from the succession of her father.
 These were fairly substantial sums for such a young couple.
 Antoine purchased three arpents of land from 'Sieur and Dame Pierre Le Doux' in (Pointe Coupée Parish), Louisiana, USA on 31 July 1767.

-Antoine is considered to be a Revolutionary War patriot by virtue of his service with Galvez in the Pointe Coupée Militia during the American Revolution.
 At the baptism of his son in 1771, his occupation was listed as Assistant Regimental Adjutant (Aide Major) of the Militia.
 In the 1783 marriage record of his son, Pierre, he was listed as a "Major in the Pointe Coupee militia".
+Antoine is considered to be a Revolutionary War patriot by virtue of his service with Galvez in the Pointe Coupée Militia during the American Revolution.
 In a 6 November 1783 Spanish colonial document entitled "Liste des Officiers de milice du Poste de La Pte.
 Coupée" signed by Nicolas Delassize, captaine gradué d’infanterie, commandant civil et militaire du poste de la Pointe Coupée, Antoine is listed as a 'Second Adjutant' ("Grade de Sous-lieutenant" which is Second Lieutenant).
 A date written below his name appears to indicate that he was promoted to Second Adjutant on 12 February 1770.
-Also on the document, Delassize 'begs S. M. (could this be reference to Esteban Miró - Spanish colonial Governor?) to grant him (indicating Antoine Bordelon) the grade of Lieutenant of the [Pointe Coupée] Militia'.
-(This document also contains the names and ranks of Jean François Allain, père and fils, as well as Augustin Allain.
+Also on the document, Delassize 'begs S. M. (could this be reference to Esteban Miró - Spanish colonial Governor?) to grant him (referring to Antoine Bordelon) the grade of Lieutenant of the [Pointe Coupée] Militia'.
+Mostly interestingly, however, the document states the following: "Cet officier a fait la campagne du Baton rouge et depuis cette des natchez."
+This translates to: "This officer was in the Baton Rouge campaign and since that Natchez."
+The short Battle of Baton Rouge took place in September 1779 at which time the British surrendered after a fierce three-hour battle.
+The terms of the British surrender insisted upon by Galvez included the surrender of Fort Panmure - present-day Natchez.
+This defeat of the British cleared the lower Mississippi River of British forces and put the mighty river totally under allied control. .....
+(NOTE: This document also contains the names and ranks of Jean François Allain, père and fils, as well as Augustin Allain.
 I suspect that the document was initially generated due to the impending retirement of Allain, père, which would have resulted in the need to re-assign those involved in the militia and post leadership positions.
 The document makes reference to his retirement and "ses grandes infirmitiés" [his great illnesses] and also requests changes to the assignments of the other two men.
 It is confusing, however, because Allain, père, had actually died in April 1782 - more than a year and a half before this document was signed.
 I suspect that Allain was preparing to retire but died before the retirement took place and, for some reason, the document was not completed and signed until November 1783.
 Therefore, it is logical to conclude that the three remaining men were likely operating in their new capacities before the promotions were approved.)

 Antoine appeared in the census in 1785 at Avoyelles Post in (Avoyelles Parish), Louisiana, USA.
 Living with Antoine was his second wife (Marie Marguerite Frederic dite Leonard) and four children.
 The couple owned three slaves and farmed 50 arpents of land.
 This is the first major proof of Antoine's presence in Avoyelles.
 I believe that this 50 arpents of land described in the 1785 Avoyelles Census was actually referring to land granted to Antoine by the Spanish government - likely for Antoine's military service.
 According to land documents associated with the land claim of his son, François, a land grant of 1000 (square) arpents (50 x 20) was given to Antoine by the Spanish Government.
 The grant was located in the area of Avoyelles now described as township/range T2NR4E.
 An 1826 document associated with François' land claim of François Bordelon states that his claim was "...founded on a concession by the Spanish Government upwards of thirty years ago, in favour of Antoine Bordelon, together with occupancy and cultivation over since that time ...".
 This statement, however, is obviously inaccurate because Antoine Bordelon had died in November 1785 indicating that the concession by the Spanish government to Antoine had likely occurred more than 40 years prior (and this lends credence to the belief that the 50 arpents mentioned in the 1785 Avoyelles Census was, indeed, the Spanish grant).
 It is interesting to note that the Spanish concession to Bordelon appears to have extended beyond the boundaries of the François Bordelon claim as shown in the early land claim maps of T2NR4E.